austinagii/HyperLight/README.md

 ## Introduction

-**Project Genesis** is an exploration into creating and training neural networks from scratch using Python and a few numerical libraries.
+**Project HyperLight** is an exploration into creating and training neural networks from scratch using Python and a few numerical libraries.
 This project aims to build a foundational understanding of neural networks by implementing them without relying on high-level frameworks.

 ### Primary Goals